weel/android-messaging-tutorial/README.md

         }
     });

-Important: Notice that the message is now only added to the view if it doesn't already exist in the Parse database.
-Why?
-Because now you are going to display the previous messages from a conversation.
-I'll refer to this as the "message history."
+Important: Notice that the message is only added to the view if it doesn't already exist in the Parse database.
+This is because you are now going to display the previous messages from a conversation, referred to as the "message history."

 The code below finds all ParseMessages that were sent between the current user and the recipient of the current conversation, and orders them so that the newest messages will appear at the bottom of the screen.
 Next, it goes through the array of messages and displays them on the left or right side of the screen, depending on whether they are incoming or outgoing.
 Put this in onCreate, after the message adapter has been set.